WebAssembly/spec/ml-proto/README.md

 # WebAssembly Interpreter

-This repository implements a prototypical reference interpreter for WebAssembly.
-It is written for clarity and simplicity, _not_ speed (although it should be reasonably fast).
-Hopefully, it can be useful as a playground for trying out ideas and a device for nailing down the exact semantics.
+This repository implements a reference interpreter for WebAssembly.
+It is written for clarity and simplicity, _not_ speed.
+It is intended as a playground for trying out ideas and a device for nailing down the exact semantics, and as a proxy for the (yet to be produced) formal specification of WebAssembly.
 For that purpose, the code is written in a fairly declarative, "speccy" way.

 Currently, it can

-* *parse* a simple S-expression format,
-* *decode* the binary format,
-* *validate* modules defined in it,
+* *decode*/*parse* and *validate* modules in binary or text format
-* *execute* invocations to functions exported by a module,
-* *encode* the binary format,
-* *prettyprint* the S-expression format.
+* *execute* test scripts with assertions about modules
+* *convert* between binary and text format (both directions)
+* *export* test scripts to self-contained JavaScript test cases
+* *run* as an interactive interpreter

-The S-expression format is a (very dumb) form of *script* that cannot just define a module, but in fact a sequence of them, and a batch of invocations, assertions, and conversions to each one.
-As such it is different from the binary format, with the additional functionality purely intended as testing infrastructure.
+The text format defines modules in S-expression syntax.
+Moreover, it is generalised to a (very dumb) form of *script* that can define multiples module and a batch of invocations, assertions, and conversions between them.
+As such it is richer than the binary format, with the additional functionality purely intended as testing infrastructure.
 (See [below](#scripts) for details.)

-The interpreter can also be run as a REPL, allowing to enter pieces of scripts interactively.

 ## Building